ArriolaMatias/FunkoShop-CaC/README-EN.md

 ---

-Funko e-commerce website developed with NodeJS with a variety of functionalities for users and administrators.
+Funko e-commerce website developed with nodeJS and Express with a variety of functionalities for users and administrators.

 ![Overview-gif](public/img/screenshots/overview.gif)